garengh4/create-react-app/README.md

 As coder of apps:
 - we design how the actions look
 - we design how the app state looks
-- we design how the reducer function computes the next state using current state and thte action passed to it
+- we design how the reducer function computes the next state using current state and the action passed to it

 Reminder of our Defect Tracker App: lets decide what the APP STATE should look like